Cofán people: Agriculture

 Cofans in Zabalo are currently working to bring back some of the traditional animals of their culture to the tributaries of the Amazon River where they live.
 They are raising turtles and caimans to be released.
 They are also starting to raise chickens as a source of food.
 Many animals that live within their domain are endangered in other regions, including several monkeys, tapir and pink dolphin.
 All have healthy populations in Cofan territories.

 Political representation

 Political representation is through the Federación Indígena de la Nacionalidad Cofán del Ecuador (FEINCE – Indigenous Federation of the Cofan Nationality of Ecuador).
 Until December 22, 2006, FEINCE was a member of CONFENIAE, the regional Indigenous confederation.
 Membership was withdrawn, however, in protest to the political infighting presently going on in this organization.
 FEINCE maintains its headquarters in Lago Agrio, in the province of Sucumbios.

 The Orito Ingi-Ande Medicinal Plants Sanctuary

 In June 2008 Colombia created the Medicinal Plants Orito Ingi-Ande Flora Sanctuary, a 10,204-hectare National Park intended to protect the plants traditionally used by the Cofan.

-Reptile eponym
+Eponyms

-The Cofán people are commemorated in the scientific name of a species of lizard, Enyalioides cofanorum.
+The Cofán people are recognised in the scientific name of a species of lizard, Enyalioides cofanorum.
+They are also the namesake of Osornophryne cofanorum, a species of toad.